-- 4.2 If a learner is unable to obtain a birth certificate for the purposes of Condition 4.1(e)(i) above, you may contact us to confirm whether a whakapapa statement signed by both the learner and a kaumātua is acceptable evidence of identity. - 4.3 You must follow the process set out in Condition 4.1 unless we are satisfied that there are special circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us. - 4.4 For the purposes of this Condition a certified copy is a photocopy or scanned copy that has been endorsed as a true copy of the original.
-To be certified, the document must: - (a) be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to take a statutory declaration, such as a Justice of the Peace, a person who is enrolled as a barrister and solicitor of the High Court, or a Court official (Court Registrar or Deputy Registrar); and - (b) have the official's signature on each page, with the name and title of the official shown clearly below their signature.
+- (e) sighting the original or certified copy of one or more of the following documents: - a birth certificate; or (i) - (ii) a certificate of identity; or - (iii) a New Zealand certificate of citizenship; or - (iv) an expired passport that has not been cancelled; or - (v) a current New Zealand driver licence; or - (vi) a current New Zealand firearms licence. - 4.2 If a learner is unable to obtain a birth certificate for the purposes of Condition 4.1(e)(i) above, you may contact us to confirm whether a whakapapa statement signed by both the learner and a kaumātua is acceptable evidence of identity. - 4.3 You must follow the process set out in Condition 4.1 unless we are satisfied that there are special circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us. - 4.4 For the purposes of this Condition a certified copy is a photocopy or scanned copy that has been endorsed as a true copy of the original.
+To be certified, the document must: - be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to take a statutory declaration, such as a Justice of the Peace, a person who is enrolled as a barrister and solicitor of the High Court, or a Court official (Court Registrar or Deputy Registrar); and - (b) have the official's signature on each page, with their name and title shown clearly below their signature.

-- 5.1 You must only use EWLN Fund Funding for a programme of workplace training that for the length of the Funding Period: - (a) provides literacy, numeracy, or literacy and numeracy training that is specific, rather than embedded within the programme; and - (b) provides high-quality literacy, numeracy, or literacy and numeracy study or training that represents value for money; and - (c) is effective and innovative in improving each learner's workplace literacy, numeracy, or literacy and numeracy skills to meaningfully engage in the workplace and New Zealand society; and - (d) is able to be tailored to meet the needs of an individual learner; and - (e) has adequate processes for reporting on a learner's progress in improving literacy, numeracy, or literacy and numeracy skills; and - (f) is provided by a tutor who holds an appropriate qualification as determined by us. - 5.2 In addition to the requirements in Condition 5.1, you must only use EWLN Fund Funding for a programme of workplace training if the programme: - (a) provides high-quality literacy, numeracy, or literacy and numeracy study or training that is tailored to the needs of the workplace; and - (b) contributes to the development of sustainable employee literacy and numeracy practices within the workplace; and - (c) has targeted literacy, numeracy, or literacy and numeracy outcomes that reflect the priorities and needs of the workplace; and - (d) has the support of the employer's senior management.
+- 5.1 You must only use EWLN Fund Funding for a programme of workplace training that for the length of the Funding Period: - (a) provides literacy, numeracy, or literacy and numeracy training that is specific, rather than embedded within the programme; and - (b) provides high-quality literacy, numeracy, or literacy and numeracy study or training that represents value for money; and - (c) is effective and innovative in improving each learner's workplace literacy, numeracy, or literacy and numeracy skills to meaningfully engage in the workplace and New Zealand society; and - (d) is able to be tailored to meet the needs of an individual learner; and - (e) has adequate processes for reporting on a learner's progress in improving literacy, numeracy, or literacy and numeracy skills; and - is provided by a tutor who holds an appropriate qualification as determined by us. - 5.2 In addition to the requirements in Condition 5.1, you must only use EWLN Fund Funding for a programme of workplace training if the programme: - (a) provides high-quality literacy, numeracy, or literacy and numeracy study or training that is tailored to the needs of the workplace; and - (b) contributes to the development of sustainable employee literacy and numeracy practices within the workplace; and

+- has targeted literacy, numeracy, or literacy and numeracy outcomes that reflect (c) the priorities and needs of the workplace; and - (d) has the support of the employer's senior management.

-- (a) The total hours of literacy, numeracy, or literacy and numeracy tuition you deliver per learner is generally expected to be between 25 and 80 hours, acknowledging some learners having need of more or fewer hours. - (b) The literacy, numeracy, or literacy and numeracy tuition you provide must be delivered at the intensity of 40 hours over a 10- to 40-week period.
+- The total hours of literacy, numeracy, or literacy and numeracy tuition you deliver per learner is generally expected to be between 25 and 80 hours, acknowledging some learners having need of more or fewer hours. - (b) The literacy, numeracy, or literacy and numeracy tuition you provide must be delivered at the intensity of 40 hours over a 10- to 40-week period, unless you have received prior written approval from us to deliver below this intensity.